p-m-p/slider/README.md

 Options
 ---

+* `responsive (default: true)` Tells the plugin to listen for page size changes and adapt the box to fit the screen
 * `speed (default: 800)` The time interval in milliseconds within which the slide animation will complete
 * `autoScroll (default: false)` Set true to automatically transition through